-The graphic underlines that the heat treatment of the hard copper pipe leads to the most active surface compared to the two other ones.
+The graphic underlines that the prior heat treatment of one of the pipes leads to the most active surface compared to the two other ones.
 This is due to the defects in the copper(II)-oxide layer caused by the heat treatment.
-This can be seen on the SEM as well as in the steepness of the curve.
+This can be seen in the steepness of the curve.

-In contrast to that the hard copper pipe without heat treatment shows a relatively homogenous surface and therefore the slope of the cathodic curve of the galvanodynamic scan is much flatter.
-That means that this surface is less active than it is after heat treatment.
+In contrast to that the two other copper pipes without heat treatment, which have a relatively homogenous surface, result in much flatter slopes of their respective cathodic curves.
+That means that these surfaces are less active than after a heat treatment.